Samsung tops global smartphone market with 23% share in Q1 2021

-New Delhi, April 21 (IANS) Samsung defended its leading position in the global smartphone market in the first quarter of the year, shipping 77 million smartphones and capturing 23 per cent market share (a growth of over 32 per cent on-year), according to a new report.
+New Delhi: Samsung defended its leading position in the global smartphone market in the first quarter of the year, shipping 77 million smartphones and capturing 23 per cent market share (a growth of over 32 per cent on-year), according to a new report.

 Apple shipped 57 million units iPhones worldwide, capturing second place with a 17 per cent volume market share.